BrucePerens/rigcontrol/README.md

 the software can set up a public internet address even when operated by a net-naive user.

-The facility to set up a public internet address required new embedded protocol handlers for ICMPv6, STUN, PCP, REST, Dynamic DNS, a new embedded event-driven I/O facility, and a new facility for submitting jobs to run in existing FreeRTOS threads.
+The systems facilities required new embedded protocol handlers for SSNTP, ICMPv6, STUN, PCP, REST, Dynamic DNS, a new embedded event-driven I/O facility, and a new facility for submitting jobs to run in existing FreeRTOS threads.
 It will now require a TURN implementation that is not yet started.
 On a Linux system, these facilities would